Skip to main content

 KeyDescriptionDefault

-mergeMerge the resulting PDFs.false
+mergeMerge alphanumerically the resulting PDFs.false

 curl \

---request POST 'http://localhost:3000/forms/libreoffice/convert' \
+--request POST http://localhost:3000/forms/libreoffice/convert \

---form 'files=@"/path/to/file.docx"' \
+--form files=@/path/to/file.docx \

---form 'files=@"/path/to/file.xlsx"' \
+--form files=@/path/to/file.xlsx \

---form 'merge="true"' \
+--form merge=true \

 -o my.pdf

-PDF/A
+PDF/A & PDF/UA

 KeyDescriptionDefault

-nativePdfFormatConvert the resulting PDF into the given PDF/A format.None
+pdfaConvert the resulting PDF into the given PDF/A format.None

-At present, the following formats are available:
+At present, the following PDF/A formats are available:

-• PDF/A-1a
+• PDF/A-1b

 • PDF/A-2b